Max Verstappen: 2013: Record-breaking season

 In 2013, Verstappen completed a record-breaking season in karting, having progressed to the senior KF and KZ categories.
 Aged 15, he won three CIK-FIA championships in a single season: two European Championships and a World Championship; an unprecedented feat in the history of the discipline.
-He became the first driver since his father Jos to win two European Championships in the same season, and the first to do so in both the primary direct-drive and gearbox classes.
+He became the first driver since his father Jos to win two European Championships in the same season, and the first to do so in both primary classes.
 By winning the 2013 KZ World Championship at Varennes-sur-Allier, beating Charles Leclerc to the title, Verstappen became the youngest-ever driver to win the gearbox World Championship.

 Further adding to his accolades in 2013, Verstappen also finished third at the KF World Championship after being disqualified for a move on Nicklas Nielsen in the final race, having won the opening round and pre-final.
 This was the only championship he failed to win in 2013 whilst completing all rounds.
 Verstappen won the South Garda Winter Cup in KF2, as well as the WSK Euro Series and the WSK Super Master Series in KZ1 and KZ2, respectively.

 Lower formulae (2014)

 Verstappen competed in the FIA Formula 3 European Championship in 2014, after joining the Red Bull Junior Team.

-Verstappen first experienced formula racing at Pembrey in August 2013 with Manor MP; he drove 160 laps across two days in a Barazi-Epsilon FR2.0-10.
+Verstappen first experienced formula racing at Pembrey in August 2013 with Manor MP; he drove 160 laps across two days in a Barazi-Epsilon FR2.0–10.
 He tested for several other Formula Renault 2.0 teams that year.
 In December 2013, Verstappen tested a Dallara F311 Formula Three car run by Motopark Academy.
 An additional Formula Renault test followed in December at Circuito de Jerez.
 Driving for Josef Kaufmann Racing, Verstappen went faster than Formula Renault regulars like Steijn Schothorst and Matt Parry.
 At the Circuit Ricardo Tormo near Valencia, Verstappen set a faster lap time than the more experienced driver Eddie Cheever III.

 2014: Florida Winter Series and Formula Three

 On 16 January 2014, it was announced Verstappen would make his junior formulae debut in the non-championship Florida Winter Series.
 On 5 February, at the second race weekend, Verstappen won the race at Palm Beach International Raceway after he started from pole.
 A few weeks later, Verstappen won his second race of the series at Homestead–Miami Speedway after beating Nicholas Latifi by 0.004 seconds.

 Following his single-seater debut in the inaugural Florida Winter Series, Verstappen drove in the 2014 FIA Formula 3 European Championship for Van Amersfoort Racing.
-Aged 16, Verstappen achieved 10 victories in total—including a record six consecutive wins at Spa-Francorchamps and the Norisring—along with eight retirements and one missed start, becoming the youngest race winner and polesitter in Formula Three history at the Hockenheimring; he placed third in the overall standings, with the most wins.
+Aged sixteen, Verstappen achieved ten victories in total—including a record six consecutive wins at Spa-Francorchamps and the Norisring—along with eight retirements and one missed start, becoming the youngest race winner and polesitter in Formula Three history at the Hockenheimring; he placed third in the overall standings, with the most wins.